stymjswl/blog/naver_scraping_blog.md

 A: This depends on your implementation and Naver's limits.
 Recommended: 100-1,000 queries per day for stable scraping.
 Faster rates require managed proxies and careful rate limiting.

 **Q: Does my code work in 2025?**
 A: Yes!
 This guide reflects Naver's current (September 2025) structure with JavaScript-rendered content.
-Naver frequently updates their DOM structure, so monitor the parsing code if results stop working.
+Naver frequently updates its DOM structure, so monitor the parsing code if results stop working.

 **Q: Can I scrape product data from Naver Smartstore?**
 A: Yes, but it requires different parsing logic.
-The product page structure differs from search results.
+The product page structure differs from the search results.
 Syphoon provides dedicated product scrapers.

 **Q: What's the difference between scraping vs using an API?**
 A: Scraping extracts data from web pages programmatically.
 APIs provide structured data access.
 Naver doesn't offer a public search results API, making scraping the only option.
 Syphoon bridges this gap with a managed API layer.